How to Grow an Avocado Plant from the seed

 Steps To Grow Your Avocado From the SEED:

-- Insert toothpicks.
+Insert toothpicks.
 Rinse the pit and gently insert 3 toothpicks into it, with a slight angle upwards.
+If you want to skip this step, you need a bulb vase.
+These have a long narrow neck and make it easy to grow roots from bulbs or seeds.

 THINGS TO REMEMBER